• Home

 • promoting sustainable forest management through partnerships with the Living Forest Cooperative, workshops and publications.
 Forestry is a way of life for our region and an important part of our local economy.

 Healthy rivers provide drinking water, flood protection, fish and wildlife habitat, recreation opportunities, and economic benefits to local communities.
-Our rivers include high quality trout streams, feed productive estuaries, and outstanding and exceptional resource waters.
+Our rivers include high quality trout streams, outstanding and exceptional resource waters, and they feed productive estuaries.

 Much of the Bayfield Regional Conservancy’s work includes river protection.
 The Conservancy’s service area comprises two major watersheds:

-• more than 75% of Wisonsin’s Lake Superior Basin including the Bad River, Iron R., Fish Creek, White R., Marengo R., St. Louis R., Bois Brule R., Raspberry R., Cranberry R., Nemadji R.;
+• more than 75% of Wisconsin's Lake Superior Basin including the Bad River, Iron R., Fish Creek, White R., Marengo R., St. Louis R., Bois Brule R., Raspberry R., Cranberry R., Nemadji R.;

 • headwaters of the Mississippi River including the Upper Chippewa R., Totagatic R., Flambeau R., St. Croix R., Eau Claire R., Namekagon R., Tamarack R.